 This post may contain affiliate links and we may earn commissions when you make a purchase through these links (at no extra cost to you).
 See our disclosure policy for more details.

 Knowing what to buy for your baby when you’re still pregnant can be overwhelming, but it doesn’t have to be!
-That’s why I’ve put together this list of things to buy before your baby arrives.
+That’s why I’ve put together this list of things to stock up on before your baby arrives.

 Today, we’re going over the ultimate baby essentials list for your first year with the new little one, plus some things you shouldn’t waste your money on.

 Trust me, babies cost enough money as it is — you don’t want to waste money on baby gear that you’ll never use.

 Most of the items in this post can be found on Amazon.
 So make sure to set up your baby registry now and you’ll be able to easily add anything you need to it.

 Plus, you’ll get a discount when you “complete” your registry by ordering anything you didn’t receive but really need — and they’ll also send you a box of really cool free gifts for your baby!

 If you already have one, or perhaps you don’t plan on creating a registry, don’t worry.
 We’re moving right along to the list of things to buy before baby arrives!

 While there may be other “nice to have” things, this list covers just the absolute necessities.
 The things you’ll want to have before your baby arrives.

 These are the things you might add to your registry, but if you don’t get them as gifts, you’ll definitely want to buy them after your baby shower.

 And, yes, there will be additional items that you’ll need (or want) to buy throughout the first year, and that’s fine.
 The purpose of this list is to make sure you have the absolute necessities ready for baby’s arrival.

 You’ll definitely want to have some diapering essentials on hand before your baby arrives.